microsoft/TypeScript-wiki/The-Release-Process.md

 ***We strive not to make breaking changes after the Beta release.***

-## What gets done before the Release Candidate
+## What gets done for the Release Candidate

 Following the beta release, work is done that leads to a Release Candidate (RC).
 The RC primarily contains bug fixes and often editor features that were not finished in time for the Beta.